Background

 Pornography is a particularly pernicious one, because it's ubiquitous.
 It's everywhere.

-Pornography is particularly pernicious one, because of the damage it's going to have on pair bonding relationships.
+Pornography is a particularly pernicious one, because of the damage it's going to have on pair bonding relationships.

-Here, there's a bit of a problem with the science.
-We still don't have studies that conclusively demonstrate that there is addiction to pornography.
 So, while I understand what you're saying, and I have come across people who can't stop, which is a test of addiction.
 We really want to stop and we can't stop.
 I've come across such people.
 I've come even across people who damaged their genitalia, masturbating and so on.

 So, probably it is an addiction.
 I'm not disputing this, but at this stage, there's no foundation.
 There's no scientific foundation.
 There are no studies that corroborate.

 What is clear, and there, of course, there are studies by Zimbardo and many others.
-What is clear is that pornography shapes the way people who are exposed to pornography regard sex, sexuality, sexual interactions, sexual orientations, permissible and impermissible acts in sex, etc.
+What is clear is that pornography shapes the way people who are exposed to pornography regard sex, sexuality, sexual interactions, sexual orientations, permissible and impermissible acts in sex, etc. So, shapes what we call sexual scripts.

 Until the 1950s and 1960s, sexual scripts were handed down from one generation to the next.
 A sexual script tells you how to flirt, what is allowed in sex, and what is not allowed in sex, what constitutes coercion and rape and what doesn't, how to interact with the other party and so on.
+So, this is known as a sexual script.

 Peers derive their scripts from pornography, so ultimately pornography.